Retirement Retirement Planning

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Investment accounts are among the best ways to plan for retirement.
-Not only do they help you save money, but they also generate returns, which means you can grow your wealth without too much time and effort on your part.
+Not only do they help you save money, but they also generate returns, which means building wealth without too much time and effort on your part.

 Consider dividend-yielding stocks